birchsport/rps/README.md

 The initial idea is to use it as a base for teaching students how to write a simple game like this from scratch.

 To play, check this project out and import into IntelliJ.
-There is no sbt or grade for it yet.
-Please feel free to add.

 Also, please feel free to refactor, document, alter as you see fit, just keep in mind the goal.